-- a) Include a new grant line entry and radiated power, if applicable. - b) Include an MPE evaluation, if applicable. - c) Provide specific and separate grant remarks for mobile and portable usage conditions. - 2.
-Requesting authorization to add specific hosts or antennas for devices approved as modules to include appropriate SAR evaluations.
-See KDB Publication 996369 for transmitter modules and KDB Publications for RF Exposure.
+- i) Include a new grant line entry and radiated power, if applicable. - ii) Include an MPE evaluation, if applicable. - iii) Provide specific and separate grant remarks for mobile and portable usage conditions. - b) Requesting authorization to add specific hosts or antennas for devices approved as modules to include appropriate SAR evaluations.
+See KDB Publication 996369 for transmitter modules and the KDB Publications for RF exposure procedures (KDB Publication 447498 and references therein).